We are a Christian Church

 The membership of the church is open to all who profess repentance towards God and faith in our Lord Jesus Christ, and whose lives bear evidence of their Christian profession.
 Members are usually received after baptism by immersion, but all who conscientiously follow our Lord Jesus Christ are eligible for membership.
 Participation in the Lord's Supper (Holy Communion) is open to all who love and serve our Lord Jesus Christ.

-As a member of the Evangelical Alliance its Basis of Faith is also relevant to the beliefs of the church.
+Several of our members are personal members of the Evangelical Alliance.
+Its Basis of Faith is also relevant to the beliefs of the church.
 Click here to read it.

 What is Christianity?